keyboard-dev/starter-template-v3/docs/Welcome to Dev-Docs.md

 * Node.js (version 18 or higher)

-* Access to an MCP-compatible AI client
+* Access to an Claude Desktop. with an account that can integrations and MCP servers

-* GitHub Personal Access Token (for some advanced features)
+* GitHub Personal Access Token scoped to use codespaces

 ### Quick Setup with Claude Desktop You will need to drag and drop the keyboard-mcp.dxt file found here: <https://github.com/keyboard-dev/keyboard-mcp/releases>